DmitryNaimark/leetcode-solutions/README.md

 # LeetCode Solutions
-This repository contains list of LeetCode problems I've solved, my JavaScript solutions, links to LeetCode and other solutions.
+This repository contains LeetCode problems I've solved using JavaScript, links to official(and clever unofficial) solutions.
-There is also a [Glossary section](#glossary) at the bottom, where useful terms and concepts are stored.
+Feel free to Fork, Clone or Star this repository.
 <br />

 | # | Difficulty | Title | Tags | My Solutions | LeetCode Solution | Other cool solutions | Solved on my own? | Date |